-pH is one measure of water quality that affects many chemical and biological processes and has a strong influence on what can live in water.
+pH is one measure of water quality, which means it can tell us whether water is healthy or not. pH affects many chemical and biological processes and has a strong influence on what can live in water.
 For example, most insects, amphibians, and fish prefer to live in an environment with a pH between 4.0 and 10.0.